 Fishing - Ramona is a very good fishery.
 It's eco-system supports a variety of trout (rainbows, cutbows, palominos, brooks, and browns).
 With access along the entire north and east shorelines, it's well suited for bait fishing.
 We co-sponsor the July 4th kids fishing contest at this lake and it's one of our two members only ice fishing lakes.

 History - Ramona was originally a classic irrigation reservoir, which had its water released during the later summer months.
 It was decreed in 1906 and became part of Red Feather's recreation "scene" beginning in the 1920's.
-The only work we've done above the usual maintenance, was to replace the spillway in 1993.
+The main dam was replaced in 1950 and the spillway was replaced in 1993.
 To the right is Gene Barker, a former Board member serving nearly 40 years, who was involved with many of RFS&I's construction projects.
 As for the fishery, we're managing a small infestation of perch biologically with brown trout.
 We tell all of our members, don't be put off by Ramona's central location - it's has excellent fishing!